faizanhussainrabbani/teamtasker_be/README.md

 - [Architecture Diagram](docs/ArchitectureDiagram.md) - Overview of the application architecture, including layers, components, and their interactions
 - [Database Schema](docs/DatabaseSchema.md) - Detailed information about the database schema, including tables, columns, relationships, and constraints
 - [Clean Architecture Improvements](docs/CleanArchitectureImprovements.md) - Detailed information about the improvements made to align with clean architecture principles
+- [User Guide](docs/user-guide.md) - Business-oriented guide to the main features and usage of TeamTasker

 ## Current Status and Future Plans